-Diagnosis of the cause of vocal change is paramount before any intervention.
+An accurate voice change diagnosis of the cause of vocal change is paramount before any professional intervention.

 Our evaluations include a voice-directed history and a complete history and physical examination of the head and neck.
 (Evaluation of the support structures of the neck and chest are important with professional voice users.)
 Hearing may be tested, as trying to “over speak” because of hearing loss can lead to abuse and hoarseness.
 A complete nasal and sinus evaluation is important as nasal congestion and sinusitis often will adversely affect one’s voice.
 Persistent coughing is problematic as well, for it bangs the vocal cords together, traumatizing the larynx.
 Video documentation of laryngeal findings, discussions with a performer’s vocal coach when indicated, and additional evaluations by our speech therapist may also be recommended to complete the voice change diagnosis.

-There are several factors we find specific to voice evaluation:
+There are several factors we find specific to a voice change diagnosis:

 Vocal Use and Abuse

 Understanding the specific vocal needs and vocal use patterns of each individual is essential to attaining vocal health.
 Vocal stresses and requirements vary significantly among individuals.
 Both smoking and excessive alcohol consumption can be detrimental to the voice and are factors causing most head and neck cancers.